jonathanlb/BreakThePony/README.md

 "alt" spins off a thread to alternate sending quadcopter state strings of the form sent by get and waiting for a power assignment string used in the put command.
 Clean termination is not currently implemented.

 ## Todos
+- Decode sensor readings...
 - Clean termination of str and alt commands.
-- Graphical monitoring, for separate project.
+- Graphical monitoring, for separate project.... dump to postgres and read with Grafana?
 - Simple navigation/hold attitude command, for a separate project.